pimenol/hw5-rl/README.md

 You can set up a virtual environment for this assignment.

+- Each of the provided scripts listed below accepts an optional argument for the Python version.
+If you don't provide it, the script will try to use Python 3.11.
+If you have 3.10 or 3.12 installed, you can specify it with the version number, e.g. `bash make_venv.sh 10` for Python 3.10.

 - macOS/Linux:
   The script `make_venv.sh` will create a virtual environment with the necessary dependencies for Unix systems.
 Run it with `bash make_venv.sh`. **Make sure python is available in your PATH with the version number, like `python3.10` or `python3.11`.**

 - Windows:
   The script `make_venv.ps1` will create a virtual environment with the necessary dependencies for Windows.
-Run it with `.\make_venv.ps1` from within powershell. **Make sure python launcher is available in your PATH with the version number, like `py -3.10` or `py -3.11`.**
+Run it with `.\make_venv.ps1` from within powershell. **Make sure python launcher is available in your PATH with the version number, like `py -3.10` or `py -3.11`.** If powershell complains about script execution policy, you can run the script with `powershell -executionpolicy bypass make_venv.ps1`.

 - When using the virtual environment, you have to activate it first.
   This is done by running `source rl-homework-venv/bin/activate` (or `source rl-homework-venv/bin/activate.fish` for fish shell) on Unix systems, or `.\rl-homework-venv\Scripts\Activate.ps1` on Windows.

 If you don't want to use the virtual environment, you can install the necessary libraries globally by running `pip install -r requirements.txt`(make sure you use the correct pip version for your Python installation).
+On Linux, pytorch will by default include CUDA support, which you might not want.
+The script `install_deps.sh` takes care of this.
+Run it with `bash install_deps.sh`.

 Once this is done, you can test whether the environment is set up correctly by running `python -m pytest -s`.